ataricoder/clean-em-instagram/README.md

 And you can run it by typing `sudo python3 massive_follow_then_unfollow_works-non-stop.py`in a Unix terminal.

 The `sudo` may or may not be necessary if you have administrative privileges, but to err on the safe side  include it.

+## Logs

+The InstaPy output for several iterations is logged in **nohup.out**

+Information like number of likes, follows and comments is stored in this file for each run of the script.